biermanr/intermediate-vim/1_files_windows/README.md

 :find s*/*1.txt
 ```
 Find must resolve to a single file.
 Since there is a `file1.txt` in the current
 directory and subdirectory, we have to specify the `s*/` part.
-To get to
-`subdir/sub.txt`, using `:find sub.txt` is sufficient.

 After you open a file you can jump back with `C-o` and forward with `C-i`.
 To list all open buffers, you can use `:ls` but typically I tend to ignore